 The 3.7-metre celebrity shark first appeared along Nova Scotia’s south shore in August 2017, with many taking to social media to track his movements.

 Watch: so many shark sightings

-He was pinged near several times heading towards the Halifax Harbour in September 2017. he was also spotted heading towards St. Margaret’s Bay and Peggys Cove, the popular Nova Scotia tourist attraction.
+He was pinged several times heading towards the Halifax Harbour in September 2017.
+He was also spotted heading towards St. Margaret’s Bay and Peggys Cove, the popular Nova Scotia tourist attraction.

 Savannah, a 200-kilogram great white shark, was also detected in Nova Scotia last year.
 She was last spotted near Port Dufferin, N.S. back in August.